Python-Test-Engineer/earl2025/NOTES_PYDATA.md

 The `function` might be a Python function or a class.

+## 3rd Party Agents and Tools

+[https://aiagentsdirectory.com/allstats](https://aiagentsdirectory.com/allstats) shows the number of growing Agents available as stand alone Agentic systems.

+However, two new protocols have emerged this year: Model Context Protocol, (MCP), and Agent 2 Agent, (A2A).

+If we think of our mobile phone, we have a number of apps installed.
+For a particular app, we can add 'extensions' to increase its capabilities.
+MCP is the protocol that enables discoverability and implementation of 3rd party TOOLS for our app, (Agent), to use.

+A2A is the protocol that enables discoverability and implementation of 3rd party AGENTS for our app, (Agent), to use.

+With this in mind, we can see a future where we will be using many 3rd party Tools and Agents as we might use APIs.

 Before we go into some code examples, we will refresh ourselves that a REST API a request is sending a payload of data to a server and then the server returns a response.

 This is a very simple example of a REST API.